 Obviously, assuring confidentiality is critical, but it is easier to make that assurance with separate files, rather than, for example, recording discussions among board members or conducting interviews.

 Learn more about the best practices for board assessments and see how you can improve the board evaluation process for your board of directors.

 Board Members and Board Self-Assessment Questionnaires

 It is also critical for board members, starting with the chairman, to take the process seriously and to give it the integrity and due diligence it deserves.
 Working with board self-assessment questionnaires helps to establish that level of care.

 When this happens, board self-assessment can boost board performance strongly.

 “Having the right combination of directors who work as a team and provide the skills and perspectives aligned to the company’s strategic goals and risk oversight needs is a key strategic asset.
 The goalpost of having the right mix of skills, experience and perspectives in the boardroom is always in motion as a company’s strategies, challenges, business environment, board and individual director performance, and stakeholder expectations evolve,” writes Ernst & Young in a recent study.

-Advantages of Board Self-Assessment Questionnaires
+Advantages of Board Self-Assessment Tools

 The great advantage of board self-assessment questionnaires is that they can be aligned very closely with the most important areas to be explored in the board evaluation.
 It is also convenient that changing and tweaking questions on these documents can be done often and easily – potentially, even while the board evaluation is in progress, questions that board members do not feel are useful or to the point can be improved.